Kar0nX/ADtools/README.md

 ├── Impacket
 ├── ...
 ```

-📍 Notes
+📍 Notes:
 The script is idempotent—you can run it again to update or add new tools.
+Most tools require additional setup or dependencies—check their individual README files after installation.

+---

 🇵🇱 Author
 Made in Poland 🇵🇱 by @Kar0n

 📜 License
 This script uses public tools under their respective licenses.
 The script itself is provided under the MIT License.